Skip to content

 When do I need tenants’ liability insurance?

-Ideally, you should consider taking out tenants’ liability insurance at the start of your tenancy agreement but you can take it out at any point during your tenancy.
+Check your tenancy agreement carefully and ask the landlord or letting agent to explain anything you’re unsure about.
+Ideally, you should consider taking out tenants’ liability insurance at the start of your tenancy agreement, but you can take it out at any point during your tenancy.

 What’s the difference between tenants’ liability insurance and contents insurance?